micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 ## Step 1: Creating a new firmware workspace

-In order to accomplish the first step, a new firmware workspace can be created using the following command.
-The created workspace is platform and RTOS specific.
+In order to accomplish the first step, a new firmware workspace can be created using the command:

 ```bash
 # Create step